 This award is open to all full papers submitted and accepted for the conference.
 The award is for refereed papers submitted to the Conference Committee in full, by a date specified by the committee.
 A double-blind, peer reviewed selection process is used for conference papers.
 Referees are requested to nominate the best papers submitted to the conference.
 The nominated papers are judged by a sub-committee of the Conference Committee.
 The winner is presented with a certificate at the Annual Conference Dinner or Closing Ceremony).

-Topic – of relevance and importance to the wider field of tourism and hospitality research
+Topic – of relevance and importance to the wider field of tourism, hospitality and events research

 Content – innovative, original and support a set of findings, implications and conclusions with significant potential and value